+The Marketing mix of Shell analyses the 4Ps of Shell, including the Product, Price, Place, and Promotions.
 Shell is a public company of Anglo-Dutch origins.
-This multinational corporation serves a global area and has it’s headquarter base in Netherlands.
-It has been declared as one of the most-valuable companies in global market.
-Shell is associated with gas and oil industry and was founded in year 1907 by merging Shell transport and trading, which was based in United Kingdom with Royal Dutch Petroleum.
+This multinational corporation serves a global area and has its headquarters base in the Netherlands.
+It has been declared as one of the most valuable companies in the worldwide market.
+In Shell’s strategic marketing mix, the focus on store management ensures maximum customer value.
+Shell is associated with the gas and oil industry and was founded in 1907 by merging Shell Transport and Trading, based in the United Kingdom, with Royal Dutch Petroleum.

-In year 2016 it was declared as seventh-largest corporation worldwide based on revenues and as one amongst six supermajors related to gas and oil.
-In year 2016 it has been acknowledged as second-largest corporation globally in relation with oil.
-Company has various subsidiaries and one of them Shell oil company provides it the largest business.
+In 2016, it was declared the seventh-largest corporation worldwide based on revenues and as one of six supermajors related to gas and oil.
+In 2016, it was acknowledged as the second-largest corporation globally in the oil industry.
+The company has various subsidiaries, including Shell Oil Company, which provides it with the most profitable and prominent business.
 Shell faces competition in this field from major competitors like the following-

 - BP P.L.C